npm package discovery and stats viewer.

 • Step A: Writer applies fixes for the current findings list (iter 1: union; iter 2+: previous verifier's audit).

-• Step B: Next reader in rotation audits the writer's output with fresh eyes (different model = different blind spots).
+• Step B: Next reviewer in rotation acts as the verifier and audits the writer's output with fresh eyes (different model = different blind spots).

-• Step C: That audit becomes the next iteration's input.
+• Step C: Baseline filter + stable-ID annotation, then the audit becomes the next iteration's input.

-3. Final verification — by default, all readers in parallel re-scan the final state.
+3. Final verification — by default, all reviewers in parallel re-scan the final state.
 Catches anything the per-iteration verifiers missed individually.

 The writer is always the same model; the verifier rotates.
 This prevents the writer from drifting toward "code that satisfies one specific model" — every iteration a different judge shows up.